-This feature has not been identified before due to the lack of data with the sufficient high angular resolution and/or wavelength coverage.
-On the other hand, the PSF photometry that is being carried out on the VVV survey \citep{Alonso-Garcia:2017aa} will improve the situation (not publicly available yet).
-Actually, it is possible to see the detected feature in Fig. 2 of \citet{Alonso-Garcia:2017aa}.
-This supports that the detection is real and it is not located only in the fields analysed in this work.

-The high dependance of the separation between these both features on metallicity allows us to estimate the metallicity and its gradient in the inner bulge fields under study.
+This feature has not been identified before because of the lack of data with sufficiently high angular resolution and/or wavelength coverage.
+On the other hand, the point spread function (PSF) photometry that is being carried out on the VVV survey \citep{Alonso-Garcia:2017aa} will improve the situation (not publicly available yet).
+It is possible to see the detected feature in Fig. 2 of \citet{Alonso-Garcia:2017aa}.
+This supports the reality of the detection and shows that it is not located only in the fields analysed in this work.
+The high dependence of the separation between these two features on metallicity allows us to estimate the metallicity and its gradient in the inner bulge fields under study.

 \arraystretch{1.2}